dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 ##### Communication of sickness

-If you’re sick, you must let your line manager or a member of the HR team know by 10:00am or as soon as you reasonably can after that.
+If you’re sick, you must let your line manager and a member of the HR team know by 10:00am or as soon as you reasonably can after that.
 This can be done via email, directly on Slack, phone call or text.
 Line managers will record and monitor sickness for individuals within their teams.